FraBle/python-sutime/README.md

         to be provided to the JVM at startup.
 For example, this may be used to specify the maximum heap size using '-Xmx'.
 Has no effect if jvm_started is set to True.
 Default is None.
+    language: Optional attribute to select language.
+The following options are supported: english (/en), british, spanish (/es).
+Default is english.
     """

 sutime.parse(input_str, reference_date=''):